Scenic Drives in Dorset

 The final section of the route, is in our opinion, the prettiest.
 The village of Corfe is quaint and it feels like you’ve entered a bygone era.
 As you follow the winding road through the pretty streets, you’ll see Corfe Castle emerge in the distance.
 Perched high on the hill top, the ruins form a foreboding figure overlooking the village.
 The road passes the base of the Castle, where you’ll find a gift shop, tea rooms and selection of pubs in the Village Square.
 Not far from here there’s ample National Trust parking.
 Make a pit stop here to explore the village at your leisure.

 You can continue to the market town of Wareham to finish your day.
 There’s also an excellent detour to Studland if you take a right hand turn after exiting the village.
 Midway along this route there’s a viewing area.
 Here you can stop to take in stunning views over Studland Bay and Poole Harbour.

 Many visitors to our holiday parks in Dorset choose to visit Lulworth Cove and Durdle Door during their stay.
 However, if you venture a little further afield from these popular tourist hotspots there is another scenic drive, which can be experienced as part of a trip to lesser known Tyneham Village, Kimmeridge or Worbarrow Bay.

 Start at Lulworth Castle and take a right turn onto the country lane.
 The land here is owned by the Ministry of Defence so you may want to check whether it is going to be open ahead of your journey.
 Once you’re through the gate the road winds up the hillside.
-This affords you a unique vantage point of the firing ranges below.
+This affords you a unique vantage point over the traditional Dorset fencing of the firing ranges below.

 The landscape here is fairly baron which is a stark contrast to the surrounding area.
 But it’s incredibly unique due to its use as a military training ground.
 Dotted amongst the fields you’ll see targets, disused tanks and armoured vehicles.